 Cory Knopes is a designer, musician

 , and author.
-He's moderately unsuccessful at them all, garnering millions of people who don't know who he is.
+He's moderately unsuccessful at them all, garnering millions of people who don't know who he is, with work featured on BuzzFeed, Esquire and other popular sites.
 He currently resides in the sweltering heat of Los Angeles while still maintaining the palest of skin.

 86,266 words.
 That’s my final tally.
 No more, no less… y’know, unless it changes.

 I’m about to start submitting my manuscript to agents and publishers and, well, I’m not ready.
 But I’ll sure as hell try to be.